How to Stop ChatGPT From Making Things Up: The Solopreneur's Truth Prompt

 verify.
 Be more skeptical than polite.

-Catches the most expensive mistakes — the confident-sounding numbers and citations that look real because they fit the prose rhythm.
+This catches the most expensive mistakes - the confident-sounding numbers and citations that look real because they fit the prose rhythm.

 What This Costs You